hoko/hoko-docs/_posts/2015-03-31-ios-deeplinking.md

 The `routeParameters`, a dictionary containing all the route format variables which were mapped to the incoming deep link (in this case `{"product_id": 42}`).

-And finally the `queryParameters`, a dictionary which contains all the **optional** parameters which might passed through the query string in the deep link (in this example `{"referrer": "hokolinks.com"}`).
+The `queryParameters`, a dictionary which contains all the **optional** parameters which might passed through the query string in the deep link (in this example `{"referrer": "hokolinks.com"}`).

+And finally the `metadata`, a dictionary which contains all the privately passed parameters when the **Smartlink** was generated.

 ### Target